OBOAcademy/obook/docs/explanation/logical-axiomatization.md

 ### Respect the ontology style

-As a preamble (and to avoid over prescribing style), it is important for us to note that ontologies have specific styles to things like what relation to use, and should be respected.
-This is usually important for their use cases.
-For example the cell ontology has a [guide to what relations to use](https://obophenotype.github.io/cell-ontology/relations_guide/).
+It is important to note that ontologies have specific axiomatization styles and may apply to, for example, selecting a preferred relation.
+This usually reflects their use cases.
+For example, the Cell Ontology has a [guide for what relations to use](https://obophenotype.github.io/cell-ontology/relations_guide/).
 An example of an agreement in the community is that while anatomical locations of cells are recorded using `part of`, neurons should be recorded with `has soma location`.
-This is to accommodate for the fact that many neurons have long reaching synapses that cover multiple anatomical location making them tricky to axiomatize using `part of`.
+This is to accommodate for the fact that many neurons have long reaching axons that cover multiple anatomical locations making them difficult to axiomatize using `part of`.

-For example, `Betz cell`, a well known cell type which defines layer V of the primary motor cortex, synapses lower motor neurons or spinal interneuron (cell types that reside outside the brain).
-Having the axiom `'Betz cell' part_of 'cortical layer V'` is definitively wrong.
+For example, `Betz cell`, a well known cell type which defines layer V of the primary motor cortex, synapses lower motor neurons or spinal interneurons (cell types that reside outside the brain).
+Having the axiom `'Betz cell' part_of 'cortical layer V'` is wrong.
 In this case `has soma location` is used.
 Because of cases like these that are common in neurons, all neurons in CL should use `has soma location`.

 ### Avoid redundant axioms